-[1] ADF mechanism (For models with ADF)
+[1] ADF mechanism

-Defective component Result Error codes ADF motor - Document will not be able to be fed.
-Document feed rollers 1, 2 Documents will jam.Documents will skew.Documents will not be able to be fed.
+Defective component Result Error codes Scanner motor - Document will not be able to be fed.
+Document feed roller Documents will jam.Documents will skew.Documents will not be able to be fed.
 A2, A3 Separation pad - Two or more sheets of documents will be fed at once.
 Document front sensor actuator - Document draw-in operation will not start even though documents have been set.
 A3 Document rear sensor actuator - Document draw-in operation will continue even though all documents have been fed into the machine.
 A2, A3